Hermine provides a Docker Compose configuration with the following services:

 httpsprofile where Caddy is configured with automatic HTTPS.
 It can easily be deployed on a VPS.

-localhostprofile to use Hermine on a local machine (but not suited for development, where you should not use Docker)
+localhostprofile to use Hermine on a local machine or behind a reverse proxy (not suited for development)

 Configuration is made through a

 By default, a superadmin user is created with

 django-admin tool from outside Docker, you should use :